ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/structure/README.md

 the repository.
 The baseline file flags secret-like data that the user deliberately wishes to commit the to repository.

+### `build_alphagov_tech_docs_template.sh`

+A shell script to get a built version of the latest GOV.UK Tech Docs template; the [contributor guide on theme development contains instructions to execute this script][docs-theme-dev-shell].

 ### `CODE_OF_CONDUCT.md`

 The [Code of Conduct][code-of-conduct] for contributors to this project, including